 What are the consequences of the creation, circulation, and reception of images of children in situations of conflict and crises?
 How are young people particularly suited for virality, and what does it tell us about both the situation the child finds themselves in, and how those far from the crisis understand the politics and humanity?
 How are we asked to read their bodies, their lives, their stories?
 What are the uneven global power relations; the gendered and racial and youthed implications of these images?
-These questions motivate a research agenda that has evolved from blogging when events occurred into a coherent research agenda over the past few years.
+These questions motivate a research agenda that has evolved from blogging when events occurred into an ongoing research agenda of academic presentations and publications.

 Drawing on feminist theories and methods to pay attention to gender as it intersects with age reveals powerful assumptions that operate in these context.
 In 2015 I won the International Feminist Journal of Politics’ Cynthia Enloe Award for an article that explored the construction of girlhood in the #IAmMalala and #BringBackOurGirls campaigns.
 With Lesley Pruitt and Gayle Munro, in the journal Signs, we explored the stereotypes and assumptions that shape young male refugees’ arrival to Europe during the so-called ‘crisis’.
 I have also spoken with Lesley about these themes in a podcast for Monash University’s Gender, Peace and Security centre, and as a guest on the Dead Prussian podcast.